trf-86ui/GD-EasyDemonlist/README.md

 # GD-EasyDemonlist
-Basically In What Position I Put Some Easy Demons
+Basically In What Position I Put Some Easy Demons.
-Some Easy Demons That You Like May Can Appear
+Some Easy Demons That You Like May Can Appear Here.